npartovi/extend-shopify-sdk/index.md

 <h2>Final review</h2>

 Contratulations, you have finished integrating the Extend client SDK into your store!
-Before you publish your theme and start selling extended warranties, please make sure to go through the integration checklist, which you can get from your merchant success manager if you have not already received it.
-Download here <a href="assets/files/integration-checklist.pdf" target="_blank">Integration Checklist</a>
+Before you publish your theme and start selling extended warranties, please make sure to go through the integration checklist, which you can find here <a href="assets/files/integration-checklist.pdf" target="_blank">Integration Checklist</a>